raspberrypilearning/lamp-web-server-with-wordpress/en/step_7.md

 GRANT ALL PRIVILEGES ON wordpress.* TO 'root'@'localhost' IDENTIFIED BY 'YOURPASSWORD';
 ```

-+ Flush the database privileges:
++ For the changes to take effect you will need to flush the database privileges:

 ```
 FLUSH PRIVILEGES;